scikit-learn-contrib/hdbscan/docs/how_hdbscan_works.rst

 a true cluster split and let that split persist in the tree.
-After walking through the whole hierarchy and doing this we end up with a much smaller tree with a small number of nodes, each of which has data about how the size of the cluster at that node descreases over varying distance.
+After walking through the whole hierarchy and doing this we end up with a much smaller tree with a small number of nodes, each of which has data about how the size of the cluster at that node decreases over varying distance.
 We can visualize this as a dendrogram similar to the one above -- again we can have the width of the line represent the number of points in the cluster.
-This time, however, that width varies over the length of the line as points fall our of the cluster.
+This time, however, that width varies over the length of the line as points fall out of the cluster.
 For our data using a minimum cluster size of 5 the result looks like this:

 .. code:: python